VishwaP98/MyDiagnosis/README.md

 ## APIs and Libraries used
 -> Infermedica - Handles diagnosis processing with evidences given by user (https://infermedica.com/)<br/>
--> Retrofit - Used to communicate with the API to achieve application goal -> MockK - Used to mock external dependencies for unit tests
+-> Retrofit - Used to communicate with the API to achieve application goal<br/>
+-> MockK - Used to mock external dependencies for unit tests<br/>

 ## Architecture Components used
 -> ViewModel - Used to decouple view from the data that the view is presenting.
-Allows data shown by the view to survive view                state changes
+Allows data shown by the view to survive view                state changes<br/>
--> LiveData - Used to allow views to observe on data changes in the viewModels -> Room - Used to store data locally, very easy since lot of boilerplate code is removed and trivial to define entities and             DAOs
+-> LiveData - Used to allow views to observe on data changes in the viewModels<br/>
+-> Room - Used to store data locally, very easy since lot of boilerplate code is removed and trivial to define entities and             DAOs<br/>